ajaypodendla/jovian-careers-responsive-live/README.md

-# jovian-career
+# jovian-careers-site
-A website to show job openings at jovian and accept applications
+A website showing job openings at Jovian